jenkins-infra/jenkins.io/content/blog/2010/2010-03-08-meet-up-and-hack-alongside-kohsuke-and-co.md

 ---
-layout: post
+:layout: post
-title: Meet-up and Hack alongside Kohsuke and Co.
+:title: Meet-up and Hack alongside Kohsuke and Co.
-nodeid: 180
+:nodeid: 180
-created: 1268061300
+:created: 1268061300
-tags:
+:tags:
 - feedback
 - meetup
+:author: rtyler
 ---
 Ever wanted to pick the brains of **multiple** Hudson developers and users, all at the same time?
 Feel like finally meeting Kohsuke in person?
 Now's your chance!